Stay tuned (and safe inside) for what we are doing in 2022

-The Festival Ensemble from last year:
+The Festival Ensemble from last time we did it:

 Vinny Francois has over 20 years of experience as a professional improviser in both English and French and is an award-winning instructor.
 A founding director of the Montreal Improv Theatre, he has performed in more shows and venues across Canada than he cares to count.
 He was the Executive Producer of Mprov: The Montreal Improv Festival and he runs Camp Zipzap, an improv camp for adults in Quebec.
 Vinny is excited to share the thrill of doing improv with anyone willing to learn.